The New Cold War

 But by treating the Gaza Strip as a national security threat and pushing both Hamas and the broader population into desperation, Sisi only increases the likelihood that Hamas will lash out.
 After all, last summer’s 50-day war between Hamas and Israel was a result of the Egyptian-Israeli pincer around Gaza.
 For Cairo, that war was the best possible outcome of its Gaza policy.
 Hamas went to war with Israel, not Egypt, and the Israel Defense Forces took responsibility for knocking the group down a peg (and bore the brunt of international criticism for worsening Gaza’s already dire humanitarian situation).

 Since then, the Egyptian government has restricted outflows of goods and people through the Rafah crossing, once the main gateway through which Gaza residents could get out of the Strip.
-Along the Sinai-Gaza border, the Egyptian government has tried to cope with instability by keeping the border crossing mostly buffer zone, forcing residents out and destroying homes, buildings, and agricultural land within a kilometer of the border.
+Along the Sinai-Gaza border, the Egyptian government has tried to cope with instability by keeping the border crossing mostly closed and by creating a new buffer zone, forcing residents out and destroying homes, buildings, and agricultural land within a kilometer of the border.
 Both actions increased Gaza’s isolation and further complicated any attempts at getting goods and people into or out of the Strip.